Gifted and Talented Education (GATE)

 "Odyssey of the Mind" sponsored by the district promoting creative problem solving and collaborative teamwork.

-"Teen Tech Convention" is a district program offered to 6th grade students at the Thousand Oaks Teen Center.
+"Teen Tech Convention" is a STEAM focused district program offered to 6th grade students at the Thousand Oaks Teen Center.

 Program Content